isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 *   Students are to greet all teachers, non-teaching staff and visitors to the school.
 *   Students are to be punctual at all times.
 *   Students are considered to be late for school if they arrive after the 7.30 a.m. bell.
-*   Students are to be present in school on all school days unless you are unwell.
+*   Students are to be present in school on all school days unless they are unwell.
 *   Students are to keep the classrooms and surroundings clean and tidy at all times.
 *   Students are to bring all required books/materials for the day and submit homework on time.